-Additional Azure subscriptions for the initial account
+Additional Azure subscriptions for managed identity

 The managed identity is associated with the subscription in which you launched Cloud Manager.
 If you want to select a different Azure subscription, then you need to associate the managed identity with those subscriptions.

-Additional Azure accounts
+Additional Azure credentials